Do you have Boston travel plans and need to know what to pack?

 Be aware that on winter nights when snow is falling, most locals will look like they stepped out of an LL Bean catalog from a couple of decades ago, even at venues such as Symphony Hall.

 Bonus Tip 1: Should You Bring Sports Gear?

-Sure - but only if it's for Boston teams.
-Do not bring or wear sports gear related to non-Boston teams.
+Absolutely!
+But . . . only if it's for Boston teams.
+Do not pack or wear sports gear for to non-Boston teams.